 3) the existing policy from PCF based on AF influenced information on what DNAIs the UE can access to;

 4) EAS Deployment Information.

+5) Mapping relationship between DNAI and corresponding GEO satellite ID, as configured on SMF.

 SMF determines the traffic steering rules based on the IP range of the EAS deployed on the GEO UPF.